covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-An-American-Drifter-Code-Farmer-from-Hubei.md

 translation_date: 2020-02-27
 categories: personal experience
 translator: TIAN Xiufang (COVID-19 Readings)
+image: /assets/media/2020-02-20/american-drifter-03.jpg
+blurb: '“A lot of times, I took the food upstairs to eat, and after I was done I went downstairs, I didn’t know where to wash the dishes.
+Whether the door handle needed to be wiped?
+Going downstairs with shoes on, should I wipe the soles of my shoes?
+(Despite) having been wearing gloves for days, I didn’t dare to touch things at home.
+My kid would look at me and call daddy, and I dare not hold her.”'
 ---

 *The origianl article [一个"美漂"湖北码农：我在美国被怀疑新冠疑似](https://m.huxiu.com/article/340567.html) was from the WeChat Official Account: Sandwiches (ID: china30s), edited by author: Xi Da*